dahlia/fedify/docs/manual/actor.md

 -----------------------

 To construct an actor URI, you can use the `Context.getActorUri()` method.
-This method takes a bare handle and returns a dereferenceable URI of the actor.
+This method takes an identifier and returns a dereferenceable URI of the actor.

 The below example shows how to construct an actor URI: